-- Spring semester - December 1 (Priority deadline - November 1)
+- Spring semester - December 1 (Priority deadline - Extended to December 1, 2019)

 For priority review, including consideration for available Dean’s Graduate Scholarships, applicants should submit complete applications and all supporting materials by the priority deadlines.
 Please note, the fall semester begins in late-August and the Spring semester begins in early-January.

 To be considered for admission to any of the graduate degree programs, applicants are required to submit the following materials-